Free Fermion Distributions Are Hard to Learn

 As established by \cite{terhal_classical_2002}, free fermions are closely related to local match gate circuits as introduced in \cite{valiant_quantum_2002}.
-In particular, nearest neighbour one dimensional match gate circuits are equivalent to nearest neighbour one dimensional free fermionic circuits.
+In particular, nearest neighbor one dimensional match gate circuits are equivalent to nearest neighbor one dimensional free fermion circuits.
 Thus, the free fermion formalism mildly generalizes the match gate formalism since the former can also be classically simulated when the nearest neighbor criterion is dropped.
 This however can also be emulated via match gates using a network of fermionic $\swap$ operations (i.e. $\fswap$) which comes at an at most linear overhead in the system size.
-Thus the difference is only a mild one.
+Thus, the difference is fairly mild.
 We will use the match gate formalism for our technical formulae and give the free fermion interpretation in words.